To find out more on Dr. Scott Jones.

 - Respectful — Students will be prepared to utilize and maximize critical thought in making informed judgments about problems and issues in various disciplines, particularly their major discipline area of study.

-- Virtuous - Students will be positioned to apply their thoughts, values, and skills into various situations and scenarios related to their major discipline area of study, as well as other life situations.
+- Virtuous — Students will be positioned to apply their thoughts, values, and skills to various situations and scenarios related to their major discipline area of study, as well as other life situations.

-- High school GPA of at least 3.5
+- GPA Only: High school GPA of at least 3.8

 If a student’s cumulative GPA falls below 3.5 at the completion of any semester, the student must meet one of the following two criteria to continue in the Honors Institute:

-- The student has one semester to bring cumulative GPA to 3.5
+- The student has one semester to bring their cumulative GPA to 3.5

 - The student must have a semester GPA of 3.5 or above for each semester from that point forward